08Aristodemus24/phil-jurisprudence-recsys/readme.md

 # Model Building:
+## Hypotheses/Tests to do
+1. see shape of user input in DeepFM model
+2. test run
+3. label each line of execution in Recommender-System repository particularly in the using deepfm modle

 ## Labor Corpus Juris
 1. use each created and properly separated .txt files for the NER annotator use https://tecoholic.github.io/ner-annotator/ for annotating organized text files manually